 How to Care for Plants in Hanging Baskets

 You have a great list of indoor hanging plants, but how do you care for them?
-The care will generally be the same, but here are a few additional things about tending to indoor plants in baskets rather than pots.
+The care will vary, but here are a few additional things about tending to indoor plants in baskets rather than pots.

 - Use a liner